ericpriceco/ericpriceco.github.io/_posts/2014-06-13-create-jekyll-blog-part2.md

 ---
 ```

 This information is critical since Jekyll will use this to pull the data, title, tags.
 The published line tells Github it's ready to publish and no longer a draft.
 I will explain the tags later on.
-The post file must be saved with a markdown extension and have the date first and the name seperated by dashes.
+The post file must be saved with a markdown extension and have the date first and the name separated by dashes.
 Example: "2014-06-13-create-jekyll-blog-part2.md"

 ### Blog Page